peyrona/mingle/README.md

  **What about MSP?**

 > The "Mingle Standard Platform" is a set of tools created to make easy the daily tasks about _Une_ applications: create, compile, deploy and monitorize.
+All these tools are integrated in the IDE.
+So, beginners only need to know the IDE.
 > You have a handbook (under "todeploy/docs" folder) titled "The Mingle Standard Platform.pdf".
-It is highly recommended to read it carefuly in order to be familiar with the tools you will daily use.
+It is recommended to read it carefuly.
 >
-> These are the tools that compose the ISP:
+> These are the tools that compose the MSP:
 >
 > *   **Tape**: The transpiler.
 Used to compile _Une_ source code into a ".model" file, which can be used by **Stick** (an ExEn).
 > *   **Stick**: The Execution Environment (ExEn).
 Where the "model"s run.
-> *   **Glue**: An Intergated Development Environment (IDE) that assist in the whole development/debugging/monitoring cycle.
+> *   **Glue**: An IDE that assist in the whole development/debugging/monitoring cycle.
 > *   **Gum**: An HTML/Javscript based tool to monitorize one or more ExEns and to provide static web contents.
 > *   **Updater**: Keeps MSP up to date.